This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase.

 We arrived at the wrong time to experience the Mesquite Sand dunes – we couldn’t time everything perfectly.

 We visited on the way out of the western entrance to the national park and arrived at the same time as hundreds of French tourists on buses.
-No offence to them as we’re tourists as well wanting the same things they are, but it did mean a lot of people making tracks in the sand.
+No offense to them as we’re tourists as well wanting the same things they are, but it did mean a lot of people making tracks in the sand.
 At least you had a nice language to listen to I the background!

 It was also the middle of the day so pretty hot and sunlight harsh for photos and the dunes well trampled.

 You can walk out to the highest sand dune which is a mile away in the distance.
 A mile is an easy walk on the flat but up and over sand dunes makes it a different kind of trail, especially in the HEAT.

 Considering the Death Valley National Park sand dunes was the very last thing we were going to do after 5 months in the desert, we were happy to just stand and watch.

 Your kids will love playing in the sand dunes here.
 The girls were, even more, desert tired than me and were in no mood for sand dune play.